patroclus1/Ex-Fun-Game_Alpha/README.md

 	There is a very simple idea and realization behind this game yet the focus is to make it feel like the game of its genre.
-Particles and feedback are not polished but the main goal is to make everything work together.
+Particles and feedback are not polished but the main goal was "make everything work together".

 <br/>